LEARN MORE ABOUT THE TYPES

 What is Emotional & Psychological Abuse?

 You can tell whether the behaviour is abusive by how it makes you feel.
-If you feel like a person is stopping you from being able to express yourself, he or she is being abusive.
+If you feel like a person is stopping you from being able to be yourself, they are being abusive.

 If a person’s behaviour makes you feel small, controlled or you feel unable to talk about what’s wrong, it’s abusive.